What Is Self-Service BI & What Are Its Benefits?

 Leverage Actionable Insights

 Every single person on your team, in every department, can easily access and analyze key data.
-Marketers can analyze their customers data to better understand their needs.
+Marketers can analyze their customer’s data to better understand their needs.
 The HR department can analyze data to improve the workplace or to enhance the recruitment process.
 Your CFO and financial managers can build and share meaningful financial reports in no time.

 With the help of self-service BI tools, end users can visualize the data they need and understand what it means.
-Leveraging actionable insights makes it easier for your team to utilize data and improve productivity flows, as well as making the process of going from insights to action seamless.
+Leveraging actionable insights makes it easier for your team to utilize data and improve productivity flows, as well as makes the process of going from insights to action seamless.